Journalism

 To work in journalism, students need professional experience.
 One of the solid benefits of Berkeley’s two-year program is our students’ unmatched opportunities to get hands-on experience both inside and outside the classroom—covering news and developing enterprise projects for their courses and for individual and group projects, and producing freelance work as reporters or interns for scores of media outlets in the Bay Area and nationally.

 Students first build skills and confidence through the J‑School’s own publications and broadcasts.
-In the fall of their first year, students learn the basics of reporting while contributing to Richmond Confidential and Oakland North, the School’s hyperlocal websites, and creating specialized content for the topical reporting classes.
-Later, they write long-form articles intended for publication; they produce broadcasts for Berkeley’s student radio station, and they develop magazine-style and theme-based television shows that are showcased throughout each semester and welcomed by web-based sites and broadcasters with whom the school has collaborative relations.
+In the fall of their first year, students learn the basics of reporting while contributing to Richmond Confidential and Oakland North, the School’s local news websites, and creating specialized content for the topical reporting classes.
+Later, they write long-form articles intended for publication; they produce broadcasts for Berkeley’s student radio station, and they develop magazine-style and theme-based video shows that are showcased throughout each semester and welcomed by web-based sites and broadcasters with whom the school has collaborative relations.

 Career Services

 We offer workshops to prepare students for interviewing, writing CVs and cover letters, clip selection, job-hunting strategies and making the most of their first internships or jobs.
-Each year, print, broadcast, and new media organizations send representatives to Berkeley to recruit and interview our students.
+Each year, print, video, and new media organizations send representatives to Berkeley to recruit and interview our students.

 More information can be found on our website.